candi-date-xyz/candi-date/README.md

 # The VegeMight Stack (VMs)
 For those curious HOW this will be done, please review/comment on [techstack.md]() or [contribute.md]()

-# What is the 𝓒and𝖎-𝔇⍺𝑡𝑒 Crypto-Mint Coin-Operated Co. ?
+# What is the 𝒞and𝔦-𝔇⍺𝑡𝑒 Crypto-Mint Coin-Operated Co. ?

 𝒞andꭵ-𝔇⍺𝑡𝑒 is a Coin-Operated Blockchain Web3 "gamified experience" to assist engineers find permanent or casual employment.